Transport-for-the-North/caf-freight-tools/local_freight_tool/doc/source/coding_doc.rst

 Python Module Documentation
 ===========================

-This section shows the documenation for the Python code used to create this tool, last updated on |today|.
+This section shows the documentation for the Python code used to create this tool, last updated on |today|.
 This documentation details all the modules (summary table below), functions and classes and should be used as a  reference when making any changes to the tool.